simpledatatools/onetable/README.md

 Please also note:

-- Right now caching is not setup on the app - should probably implement redis at some point soon so we have that ready for other projects
+- Right now caching is not setup on the app - should probably implement redis at some point soon
 - Whitenoise is being used for serving static files, which seems like the recommendation
 - Static files used on the website (i.e. images on the homepage) are served from the same intance that hosts the app / as part of django, but S3 is used for user uploads when in production using the django-storages and boto3 libraries.
 In development, we don't use S3 -- just uploads to django project.
 I need to move the S3 credentials to environment variables in heroku so these are protected, once I create a new S3 bucket for this site.